• Study level

 General information on separative chemistry

-History of the separation of elements - Role of ions - Dynamic and equilibrium methods - Hydrometallurgy - Liquid-liquid extraction - Extractants - Link with chemical engineering - Weak interactions - Role of entropy - Dilution laws - Phase diagram - Covalent, metallic, hydrogen bonding, electrostatic, Van der Waals, Hamaker's approach - Role of the medium and the solvent - Physical chemistry of soft matter
+History of element separation - Role of ions - Dynamic and equilibrium methods - Hydrometallurgy - Liquid-liquid extraction - Extractants - Link with chemical engineering - Weak interactions - Role of entropy - Dilution laws - Phase diagram - Covalent, metallic, hydrogen bonding, electrostatic, Van der Waals and Hamaker interactions - Role of medium and solvent - Physical chemistry of soft matter

 II Osmosis and measurement of weak interactions